cheap-glitch/warpgate/README.md

 ## F.A.Q.

-### What about things like saved  Reddit posts, Pocket items, tweet collections, etc ?
+### What about things like saved  Reddit posts, Pocket items, tweet collections, etc?
 Those URLs are more akin to archived files: they're saved for a potential use at an  unknown later  point, not  for regular  visits.
 Warpgate  focuses on  giving instant access  to more frequently visited  URLs which are closer  to in-browser bookmarks.

-### What are the required permissions for ?
+### What are the required permissions for?
 The **storage** permission is  needed to keep the list of  URLs in the browser's long-term memory  and avoid  flooding third-party  services with  requests every time you enter something in the address bar.